-1.1.1.1 best practice and compliant with applicable legislation.
+1.1.1.1 Provide financial systems, procedures and practices that are in line with industry best practice and compliant with applicable legislation.
 Action Measures and Targets 1.1.1.1a Maintain Council's financial systems and ensure software updates are completed. • IT department update software updates on a timely manner, all software requests are being managed in a timely manner.
-1.1.1.1b Compliance register for finance is reviewed and updated.
-Register is updated on a monthly basis.
+1.1.1.1b Compliance register for finance is reviewed and updated. • Register is updated on a monthly basis.
 1.1.1.1c New Accounting standards adopted. • Adoption is recognised in the financial statements.
 1.1.1.1d Review policies to ensure compliance. • Yearly review.
 1.1.1.1e Manage risks. • Update Pulse risks.
 1.1.1.1f Staff are complying with procedures and practices.
 Finance Control reports by staff to ensure ledgers are in balance - Monthly.
 1.1.1.2 Manage Council funds to en sure long-term financial sustainability and viability.
-Action Measures and Targets 1.1.1.2a Levying of Rates & Charges in accordance with the Local Government Act.
-Rates levy raised and rates notices issued by statutory deadlines.
+1.1.1.2 Manage Council funds to ena Action sure long-term financial sustainability and viability.
+Measures and Targets 1.1.1.2 1.1.1.2a Action Levying of Rates & Charges in accordance with the Measures and Targets Rates levy raised and rates notices issued by statutory deadlines.
 Water & Sewer notices raised by statutory deadlines.
 Ensure rate collection at end of financial year is >95%.
+1.1.1.2a Action Levying of Rates & Charges in accordance with the Local Government Act.
+Maximise income sources Measures and Targets Rates levy raised and rates notices issued by statutory deadlines.
+Water & Sewer notices raised by statutory deadlines.
+Ensure rate collection at end of financial year is >95%.
 Ensure debt recovery activities are in line with policy.
-1.1.1.2b Maximise income sources through investments. • Ensure maximum return on investment is achieved. whilst outperforming the 90 day bank bill swap rate (BBS rate).
+Ensure maximum return on investment is achieved. whilst outperforming the 90 day bank bill swap rate (BBS rate).
+Review the Investment Policy yearly for any new